ErdajtSopjani/CleanGoogle/README.md

 <p>Go to <a href="https://cleansearch.dev">https://cleansearch.dev</a> and use it as you would normaly use google</p>

-<p>ALl the website does is apply a specific tag to the google search URL so you don't get AI Overview.
+<p>All the website does is apply a specific tag to the google search URL so you don't get AI Overview.
 This will stay consistent through your other searches too even if not made directly on CleanGoogle/CleanSearch</p>
 <br>